raphael-correa-ng/authenticated-fullstack-starter/back/auth-api/README.md

 ## AuthApi

-Maven API for Auth service
+Maven API for the `Auth` microservice

 ##### Install